StephanAkkerman/chart-recognizer/README.md

 ## Model Details
 The model is finetuned from [Timm's efficientnet](https://huggingface.co/docs/timm/en/models/efficientnet) and has an accuracy of 97.8% on the test set.

+## Model Results
+These are the latest results on the 10% test set.
+- Accuracy: 97.8
+- F1-score: 96.9

 ## Installation
 ```bash